quantum-quirks/oldperitia/docs/source/faq.rst

 - ``Who is  benefitting from this software?``

   This software can benefit a wide range of individuals with disabilities, including those with vision, hearing, mobility, cognitive, and speech impairments.
 Some specific populations that can benefit from this software include:

-**Blind and visually impaired individuals:** The software can provide text-to-speech, voice-controlled interfaces, and Talk back feature to help them navigate digital content.
+  i) **Blind and visually impaired individuals**

+    The software can provide text-to-speech, voice-controlled interfaces, and Talk back feature to help them navigate digital content.

-Deaf and hard of hearing individuals: The software can provides American Sign Language content , text to American Sign Language, American Sign Language letters, common American Sign Language words and phrases.
+  ii) **Deaf and hard of hearing individuals**

+    The software can provides American Sign Language content , text to American Sign Language, American Sign Language letters, common American Sign Language words and phrases.

 Individuals with mobility impairments: The software can provide Keyboard shortcuts, voice control, large text and buttons, and other features